steenhansen/mongooseToCsv/README.md

-# mongoose-to-csv
+# mongoose-to-csv-quotes
-MongooseToCsv is a mongoose plugin that creates a [`CsvBuilder`](https://github.com/nickpisacane/CsvBuilder) instance for your Schema.
+MongooseToCsvQuotes is a mongoose plugin that creates a [`CsvBuilder`](https://github.com/nickpisacane/CsvBuilder) instance for your Schema.
+Updated [`mongoose-to-csv`](https://www.npmjs.com/package/mongoose-to-csv) package that escapes commas.

 ## Usage
 ```js